Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Imprisonment and Reflection:
-- The chapter begins with Cersei Lannister confined within the cells of the Great Sept of Baelor, awaiting her trial by the Faith.
+- Continue with Cersei Lannister confined within the cells of the Great Sept of Baelor, awaiting her trial by the Faith.
 - Cersei reflects on her past actions, including her manipulation of the Faith and the consequences that led to her downfall.
 - She contemplates her next moves and how to regain power, vowing to use any means necessary to secure her freedom.
 2. Manipulation of the Faith: